danielfett/draft-dpop/mainmatter.md

 # Token Request (Binding Tokens to a Public Key)

-To bind a token to a public key in the token request, the client MUST provide a public key and prove the possession of the corresponding private key.
+To bind a token to a public key in the token request, the client MUST provide a valid DPoP token in a `DPoP` header.
 The HTTPS request shown in Figure 3 illustrates the protocol for this (with extra line breaks for display purposes only).

 !---